 For now, Baby is probably enjoying the no-tears baby shampoo.
 But as Baby becomes less of a baby, when is the best time to leave it behind?
 There is really no right answer, but there are a few factors you will probably want to consider.

 These are pretty important skills for Baby to know in the fight against soapy eyes!
-If Baby can’t yet do either of these things, it will be in your and his best interest to stick with no-tears shampoo for the time being.
+If Baby can’t yet do either of these things, it will be in your and their best interest to stick with no-tears shampoo for the time being.

 How thick or long is Baby’s hair?

 Some toddlers at this age are already sporting a full head of hair.
 Others barely have a combover.
-Baby shampoo isn’t exactly designed to nourish luscious locks, so if Baby has long, curly, or thick hair, it might make sense to want to switch to adult shampoo earlier in his toddlerhood.
+Baby shampoo isn’t exactly designed to nourish luscious locks, so if Baby has long, curly, or thick hair, it might make sense to want to switch to adult shampoo earlier in their toddlerhood.